hyungjuneC/Arduino-Aircleaner/README.md

 this is the project for the capstone design in CAU

-Used Hardwares:
+#Used Hardwares:

-Arduino UNO
+1.Arduino UNO

-checks dust density with PPD42NS
+2.checks dust density with PPD42NS

-communicate with HM-10 Bluetooth Module
+3.communicate with HM-10 Bluetooth Module

-Humidity temparature Sensor:
+4.Humidity temparature Sensor:

-5V cooling Fan
+5.5V cooling Fan

-Switch connector
+6.Switch connector

-LEDModule
+7.LEDModule

-LCDModule
+8.LCDModule

 free to download